katepalbers/circ-exchg/_drafts/2016-07-21-Soulellis_conversation.md

 <figure class="figure">
 	<img src="../assets/images/Soulellis_conversation/Horvitz_MoMA.jpg" alt="So cute!" />
 	<figcaption>
-	"Mood Disorder" by David Horvitz on view at the Museum of Modern Art in Ocean of Images
+	"Mood Disorder" by David Horvitz on view at the Museum of Modern Art in Ocean of Images, 2016
 	</figcaption>
 </figure>